JuliaClimate/INMET.jl/README.md

 ## Usage

-Please read the docstrings of the available functions.

-Below are a few examples of usage:
+Below are a few examples of usage.
+For more details, please read the docstrings.

 ```julia
 julia> using INMET